rspelta/architech-sdk-partners/README.md

 - partner2 is the partner alias, and is choosen by architech
 - index.html: the html uses the java script functions starting with "top." keyword.
 These functions are execute by splashscreen binary.
+In splashscreen_interface/index.html there are the functions used with a brief comment how-do.

 In https://github.com/architech-boards/architech-manifest.git branch dora there is the manifest file "partners" where is possible add the partner boards.